stealth/drops/README.md

 Build
 -----

+*Note: drops is in the beta testing phase.
+There are easier things than to get a p2p network flying and tested.
+For this reason, expect some changes to the commandline/config options.
+Always check your local config against changes of the template in `non-commercial/config` and do a `make clean` before `make` after a pull.*

 _drops_ requires  _OpenSSL_.
 You may use the default installed openssl of your system or create your own libressl install (recommended).